CAIMEOX/VoxelGeometry/README.md

 # Voxel Geometry
-  Voxel Geometry is the next generation of Fast Builder, which is based on Minecraft GameTest engine.
+  Voxel Geometry is the next generation of Fast Builder (Or World Edit), which is based on Minecraft GameTest engine.
 A voxel represents a value on a regular grid in three-dimensional space.
 Geometry means this software is very **mathematically** and owns more features as follows for generating awesome structures.

 - **Lindenmayer system** (**L-System**) : A parallel rewriting system.
 The recursive nature of the L-system rules leads to self-similarity and thereby, fractal-like forms are easy to describe with an L-system.
 - **Turtle Graphic** : Full features and extensions of turtle graphics.